scriptnull/docsv2/sources/pipelines/resources/syncRepo.md

 ## Adding a syncRepo from the UI

 * Go to your Subscription's page and click on `Pipelines`
-* Click on the `Resources` pill and then click on `Add resource` at the right
+* Click on the `+` button in the upper right corner
 * You will first need to select a subscription integration.
 This should point to the source control system where the repository containing your pipeline definitions is located.
 To learn how to create subcription integrations for source control, read the [SCM section of integrations overview page](../../integrations/overview.md#scm).
 * Once you add the integration, you will see a list of repositories in your subscription.
 * Select the repository and branch that contains your shippable.jobs.yml and shippable.resources.yml files
 * Name your sync repository and click on `Save`.
 This should seed your pipeline.

-If you click on the SPOG pill, you should see a visualization of the the jobs and resources from your pipeline.
+Once you have added a syncRepo, you will see a visualization of the the jobs and resources from your `shippable.jobs.yml` and your `shippable.resources.yml`.

 ## Adding a syncRepo through the yml
 You will always need to add at least one syncRepo through the UI.
 Subsequent syncRepos can be either added through the UI or you can include them in the `shippable.resources.yml`of the first syncRepo: